-Our vision is to see CMC dare to dream big to fulfill the dreams of a new generation of ministers by forging ahead to achieve Initial Accreditation within three years, enlarging our enrollment to 150 students, extending our scholarship opportunities, expending our efforts to significantly upgrade the campus, expanding the community of participating churches to include more scope and diversity, and excelling across Texas and the U.S. as a quality school offering affordable practical ministry training that will deploy our graduates without debt into service in the church and community.
+- Equipping the students and supporters of CMC for mutual service - Enlarging our enrollment to 150 students - Extending our scholarship opportunities - Expending our efforts to significantly upgrade the campus - Expanding our network of supporting districts, churches, and Alumni - Empowering sufficient diversity in ethnicity, gender, age/generation and professional competence for it to effectively serve the institution and constituency at an optimal level - Excelling across Texas and the U.S. as a quality accredited college offering affordable practical ministry training that will deploy our graduates debt free into service in the church and world.